One-stop Guide for WhatsApp Quality Rating and Messaging Limits

-If you want to increase your messaging limits and connect more numbers to your account, you must verify your Facebook Business account and have your display name approved.
-Some BSPs (like 360dialog) allow an unverified WhatsApp experience, while others only allow you access after you verify your Facebook Business account.
+If you want to increase your messaging limits and connect more numbers to your account, you must verify your Facebook Business account and have your WhatsApp display name approved.

 • The business starts to chat with a customer by sending them a message (business-initiated conversation)